ARM-software/EndpointAI/Kernels/Research/CMSIS-Stream/README.md

     -   12 bits to **index** the entry point of the component.

-    -   7 bits to quickly help the scheduler if the component is executable on the current processor (4 bits for the processor ID, 3 bits for the architecture ID with the value 0 meaning "any" and 7 meaning this is a script file (see "Annexe B Scripts").
+    -   7 bits to indicate if the component is executable on the current processor (4 bits for the processor ID, 3 bits for the architecture ID with the value 0 meaning "any" and 7 meaning this is a script file (see "Annexe B Scripts").

     -   2 bits to set debug options (counter of cache-miss of this SWC, patch the input for self-test, ..)